Why Are Bell Peppers Different Colors? (Do They Taste Different?)

 Multi-Color Bell Peppers

-Most bell pepper varieties will transition directly from green to their full maturity color, but others will transition through different colors like green, yellow, orange, and red, or light purple, to brown, to red.
+Most bell pepper types go directly from green to their full color.
+But some go through various colors, like green, yellow, orange, and red, or light purple, brown, and red.

-There is only one variety that I’ve found that matures to a multi-colored bell pepper, and it’s called Enjoya.
+There is only one variety that I’ve found that matures into a multi-colored bell pepper, and it’s called Enjoya.
 I have never seen this variety in stores or from seed distributors.

 Rainbow Bell Pepper Blend

-Rainbow is a blend of seven different colored varieties of bell pepper in one seed packet.
-This is offered by many seed distributors and makes for a colorful and interesting bell pepper gardening experience.
+Rainbow bell pepper is a blend of seven different colored varieties of bell pepper in one seed packet.
+Many seed distributors offer this, which makes for a vibrant and engaging bell pepper gardening experience.

 Grow a garden full of colorful bell peppers from freshly picked Capsicum annuum seeds.
-Colorful fruits will be produced by this combination of Bell Peppers, which include red and orange as well as yellow and white as well as purple and green.
+This combination of Bell Peppers will produce colorful fruits.
+They include red, orange, yellow, white, purple, and green.
 Its 4 to 4.5-inch diameter fruit has a shiny outer covering and a hollow core.

 Conclusion